pragyaai/ndna/_llm/nKaryotyping.md

 ## Mathematical Formulation of Neural Karyotyping (nKaryotyping)

 To systematically characterize semantic inheritance patterns across layers in foundation models, we introduce Neural Karyotyping (nKaryotyping)–a principled framework adapting biological cytogenetics concepts to the latent semantic geometry of transformer architectures.
-Just as karyotypes visualize the chromosomal architecture of genomes to detect inherited, rearranged, or mutated genetic segments (330), nKaryotyping represents the layerwise semantic chromosome structure of neural models, capturing the distribution, continuity, and perturbations of inherited semantic traits.
+Just as karyotypes visualize the chromosomal architecture of genomes to detect inherited, rearranged, or mutated genetic segments {% cite weisenfeld2006cytogenetics %}, nKaryotyping represents the layerwise semantic chromosome structure of neural models, capturing the distribution, continuity, and perturbations of inherited semantic traits.

 ### Latent Semantic Chromosomes